thunderbird89/esf/stories/story-knock-knock.md

 Miguel didn't know what to say to that, so he just nodded and moved on.

 He found Captain Ramos and the rest of Delta Flight at a table near the center of the room, already eating.
-Someone had found coffee—real coffee, not the recycled station substitute—and the smell alone was almost worth the entire battle.
+Someone had found coffee - real coffee, not the recycled station substitute - and the smell alone was almost worth the entire battle.

 > "Freitas.
 About time."
 Ramos gestured to an empty chair.
 "Food's actually good.
 Not sure what half of it is, but it's good."

 Miguel sat, feeling the exhaustion hit him now that he was finally off his feet and had food in front of him.
-Around them, the conversations were picking up—tired voices, relieved laughter, the particular sound of people who'd survived something terrible and were slowly remembering how to be human again.
+Around them, the conversations were picking up - tired voices, relieved laughter, the particular sound of people who'd survived something terrible and were slowly remembering how to be human again.

 Two tables over, he could see Major Morse with some of her Viper Squadron, talking with a group of Federation pilots.
-One of them was demonstrating something with hand gestures—probably a combat maneuver, judging by the complexity.
+One of them was demonstrating something with hand gestures - probably a combat maneuver, judging by the complexity.
 Morse was nodding along, asking questions, comparing tactics.

 Near the recreation corner, Major Tanaka sat with her Hell Ravens, speaking Japanese with what looked like a Federation pilot who was responding in the same language.
-The conversation looked intense but friendly—probably comparing notes on the battle, sharing perspectives from different parts of the engagement.
+The conversation looked intense but friendly - probably comparing notes on the battle, sharing perspectives from different parts of the engagement.

-A Federation pilot approached their table—late twenties, flight suit showing the wear of combat, captain's insignia on the collar.
+A Federation pilot approached their table - late twenties, flight suit showing the wear of combat, captain's insignia on the collar.

 > "Mind if I join you?
 All the Federation tables are full, and you guys looked like you had room."